nathanieloon/Google-Drive-Migration-Tool/README.md

   -P, --printbox        Print the destination Box
   -u, --update          Update the destination Box using the metadata from the
                         source Drive
-  -v, --verbose         Verbose printing of the drive tree -a, --printall        Print a list of matched files, missed files, and
+  -t, --testmigrate     Test the migration only - don't write any metadata -v, --verbose         Verbose printing of the drive tree -a, --printall        Print a list of matched files, missed files, and
                         possible duplicates.
 Must be used with the update